-The treatment of Keratoconus and other forms of corneal ectasia (corneal weakening causing bowing forward of the cornea) has traditionally been treated with different types of rigid contact and scleral lenses to help the vision, and if the ectasia continues to progress, with a corneal transplant.
-No form of lens prevents the progression of this disease, and as the disease progresses, fitting specialized lenses such as scleral lenses becomes more difficult and wearing them more uncomfortable.
+The treatment of Keratoconus and other forms of corneal ectasia (corneal weakening causing bowing forward of the cornea) have traditionally been treated with different types of rigid contact and scleral lenses to help the vision, and if the ectasia continued to progress, with corneal transplant.
+No form of lens prevents progression of this disease, and as the disease progresses, fitting specialized lenses such as scleral lenses becomes more difficult and wearing them more uncomfortable.

-The corneal transplant creates significant new problems as a donor cornea from a cadaver must be used.
-A donor cornea may not be a matching shape to the recipient.
-The cornea is sewn into the recipient, and virtually all will have astigmatism limiting vision and visual quality.
-The biggest problem is that 40% of corneal transplants fail within ten years, requiring either another or partial cornea transplant.
-Cornea transplants are not permanent solutions.
+Corneal transplant itself creates significant new problems as a donor cornea from a cadaver must be used, which is not necessarily a matching shape to the recipient.
+The cornea is then sewn in to the recipient, and virtually all will have some level of irregular astigmatism limiting vison and visual quality.
+Furthermore, the biggest problem is that 40% of corneal transplants fail within 10 years, requiring either another transplant, or a partial cornea transplant.
+Cornea transplants are not a permanent solution.

 The path towards a permanent solution started in 1999 with the Dresden Protocol created by Theo Siler, MD, one of the most brilliant minds in the refractive surgery world.
-His protocol saturates the cornea with riboflavin and then applies a precisely measured amount of ultraviolet light to catalyze a reaction.
-The reaction increases the number of bonds between corneal cells, increasing their strength and rigidity.
-This procedure, termed Corneal Cross-Linking, stops the progression of corneal ectasia but only mildly flattens the steep cone-shaped cornea and does not significantly improve vision or visual quality.
+This saturated the cornea with riboflavin and then applied a specifically measured amount of ultraviolet light to catalyze a reaction to increase the number of bonds between corneal cells increasing strength and rigidity.
+This procedure, termed Corneal Cross Linking, stops the progression of corneal ectasia, but only mildly flattens the steep cone shaped cornea and does not significantly improve vision or visual quality.

 Dr. Siler also invented topographic guided ablation on the WaveLight laser (market name Contoura), which utilizes topographic images to create a laser pattern to reduce irregularity.
-This led to the next step taken by A. John Kanellopoulos, another brilliant mind in the field of ophthalmology.
-He combined corneal cross-linking with topographic-guided ablation and called it the Athens Protocol.
-Topographic-guided ablation would reduce the irregularity of the cornea, creating a more “normal” shape, and the corneal cross-linking would help to strengthen the cornea.
-This normalization creates a less irregular corneal surface, allowing for better optics and visual quality, improved vision, easier fitting of lenses as necessary, and cross-linking to stop the progression.
-The Athens Protocol revolutionized the treatment of corneal ectasia and has become the gold standard in the rest of the world for treating keratoconus and other forms of corneal ectasia.
+This led to the next step was taken by A. John Kanellopoulos, another brilliant mind in the field of ophthalmology, who combined corneal cross linking with topographic guided ablation and called it the Athens Protocol.
+Topographic guided ablation would reduce the irregularity of the cornea, creating a more “normal” shape, and the corneal cross linking would help to strengthen the cornea after this was done.
+This normalization is used to create a less irregular corneal surface, allowing for the possibility of better optics and visual quality, improvement of vision, easier fitting of lenses as necessary, and of course cross linking to stop progression.
+This revolutionized the treatment of corneal ectasia, and now this treatment became the gold standard in the rest of the world for the treatment of keratoconus and other forms of corneal ectasia.

-Manoj Motwani, MD, took the following steps in 2017 by publishing the San Diego Protocol and LYRA Protocol (Layer Yolked Reduction of Astigmatism).
-These utilized new thinking and scientific understanding to comprehend the relationship between the distortion created by higher-order aberrations/corneal irregularity and lower-order astigmatism (the cornea out of round).
-They demonstrated an extremely low incidence of actual posterior corneal astigmatism.
-This procedure created a more uniform cornea, and now instead of just reducing irregularity, the goal was also to improve vision quantity and visual quality significantly.
+The next steps were taken by Manoj Motwani, MD, who in 2017 published the San Diego Protocol and LYRA Protocol (Layer Yolked Reduction of Astigmatism.
+These utilized new thinking and new scientific understanding to understand the relationship between the distortion created by higher order aberrations/corneal irregularity and lower order astigmatism (the cornea out of round).and demonstrated the extremely low incidence of actual posterior corneal astigmatism.
+This procedure created a more uniform cornea, and now instead of just reducing irregularity, the goal was to also improve vision quantity and visual quality as much as possible.
 The United States Patent Office granted a patent to Dr. Motwani for this procedure (European Patents Pending).

-Manoj Motwani, MD, took the final major step in 2020 with the CREATE+CXL Protocol (Corneal Repair Epithelium and Topography Enhanced + Corneal Cross-Linking), where he also began to treat the part of the corneal irregularity hidden by epithelial compensation.
-This part of the irregularity is not measurable by topographic guided systems but is measurable separately by epithelial mapping systems.
-This finding turned out to be highly significant, as Dr. Motwani discovered a large part of the corneal irregularity was not being treated by the topographic guided systems.
+The final major step was taken by Manoj Motwani, MD in 2020 with the CREATE+CXL Protocol (Corneal Repair Epithelium and Topography Enhanced + Corneal Cross Linking) where he also began to treat the part of the corneal irregularity hidden by epithelial compensation.
+This part of the irregularity is not measurable by topographic guided systems, but is measurable separately by epithelial mapping systems.
+This turned out to be highly significant, as Dr. Motwani discovered a large part of the corneal irregularity was not being treated by the topographic guided systems.
 Dr. Motwani has been granted a second patent on the treatment of this “hidden” irregularity to create a more uniform, normal cornea (European Patents Pending)

-The CREATE+CXL Protocol has led to a significant decrease in corneal irregularity and an increase in the quantity and quality of vision compared to the Athens and San Diego Protocols, with some patients having corneas that appear almost “normal” on topography from the decreased corneal irregularity.
+The CREATE+CXL Protocol has led to a significant decrease in corneal irregularity and increase in the quantity and quality of vision in comparison to the Athens and San Diego Protocols, with some patients having corneas that appear almost “normal” on topography from the decreased corneal irregularity.

-It is essential to understand that the primary goal of this procedure is to PREVENT corneal transplant, and the secondary goal is to normalize the cornea so that patients can use soft contact lenses or, in some cases, even allow for vision without glasses or contacts.
+It is important to understand that the primary goal of this procedure is to PREVENT corneal transplant, and the secondary goal is to normalize the cornea in a way that soft contact lenses can be used, or in some cases even allow for vision without glasses or contacts.
 The CREATE+CXL Protocol was designed to maximize the amount of vision and the number of eyes that can see without glasses or contacts, as well as to provide the best possible visual quality.
-How much the eye(s) can be corrected depends on the corneal tissue present since the cornea gets thinner as the ectasia progresses.
+How much the eye(s) can be corrected depends on the amount of corneal tissue present, since the cornea gets thinner as the ectasia progresses.

-Topographic guided ablation and corneal cross-linking are performed consecutively on the same day, one after the other.
-Since it is necessary to remove the surface epithelium to perform both, the initial healing time is similar to a PRK, with the epithelium taking 3-7 days to heal.
-As the cross-linking is now “epi-off,” it is significantly deeper and more robust than the more common “epi-on” cross-linking.
+Topographic guided ablation and corneal cross linking are performed consecutively, on the same day one after the other.
+Since it is necessary to remove the surface epithelium to perform both, initial healing time is similar to a PRK, with the epithelium taking from 3-7 days to heal.
+As the cross linking is now “epi-off” it is significantly deeper and stronger than the more common “epi-on” cross-linking.

-Many patients note improved vision and return to work within 1-2 weeks.
-Improvements to vision continue to occur over 6-12 months due to the dynamic nature of epithelial healing and cross-linking.
+Many patients note improved vision and return to work within 1-2 weeks, and improvements to vision continue to occur over 6-12 months due to the dynamic nature of epithelial healing and cross-linking.

-The CREATE+CXL Protocol is now the best keratoconus treatment available.
-It’s a permanent solution that saves the patient’s natural cornea and has the potential to make the most “normal” cornea of any keratoconus treatment, allowing patients the freedom to lead a virtually normal life.
+We fundamentally believe that this is now the best keratoconus treatment available, and has the major advantage of being a permanent solution that allows you to keep the patient’s natural cornea, and has the potential to make the most “normal” cornea of any keratoconus treatment allowing patients the freedom to lead a virtually normal life.

 The treatment of trauma with topographic-guided ablation depends on the level of scarring caused by the trauma, the position of…Read More

-Radial Keratotomy was performed before laser vision correction, achieving the correction of myopia by diamond knife cut radial…Read More
+Radial Keratotomy was a procedure performed prior to laser vision correction, achieving the correction of myopia by diamond knife cut radial…Read More